Eliott-89/n8n-nodes-linkupapi/README.md

 ### Multi Requests
 - Custom Request (`/custom`)

-**Note:** The 3 sections ending with "API" (Signal API, Company API, Person API) work without a LinkedIn account, using only the Linkup API key.
+**Note:** The 2 sections ending with "API" (Company API, Person API) work without a LinkedIn account, using only the Linkup API key.

 ## Usage Examples